galminyana/CheatSheets/AzAD/AZ_Enumeration.md

 #### Invite USer to the Tenant
 C>  New-AzureADMSInvitation -InvitedUserDisplayName "HackerInvited69" -InvitedUserEmailAddress "USERDOMAIN.onmicrosoft.com" -InviteRedirectUrl https://portal.azure.com -SendInvitationMessage $true
+#   Then with the Invite Redeem URL returned by the CMDlet execution, go there and login as the user invited to accept
 ```

 ### Az Module